nawazhoss/Diocese-Income-Analysis/README.md

 - Impact of external factors on church finances
 - Regional variations in financial performance

-💡 **Tip**: Use Ctrl+click on the links below to "Open in new tab" and keep this README page open

 <!-- 📊 <a href="https://public.tableau.com/app/profile/nawaz.hossain/viz/diocesan_incexp_trends/Dashboard1" target="_blank">Income & Expenditure trend 10 Year Overview</a> -->